kewne/kewne.github.com/_posts/2021-12-08-REST_style_for_apis.md

 tags:
 - REST
 ---
-I've recently had the opportunity to design a RESTful API at work;
+I've worked with RESTful APIs for much of my career;
-while this isn't the first time I've done it, it's the first time I'm in a position to seriously influence the design and see how some of my design ideas work out in the real world.
+besides being pretty much unavoidable anyway, they've always had a warm place in my heart and I'm very interested in learning more about how to design them.

-While, overall, I think they are working out, I've also started to hit some issues that lead me to the realization that the REST style has many limitations when applied to APIs.
+While, overall, I think they are a great default for starting to build an API (especially a public one), I've also started to see some issues that lead me to the realization that the REST style has many limitations when applied to APIs.

 <aside>